Skoparov/pack_alg/README.md

 template<typename>
 using always = std::true_type;
 ```
-Holds true regardless of the type
+Evaluates to true regardless of the type

 ####  never
 ```
 template<typename>
 using never = std::false_type;
 ```
-Holds false regardless of the type
+Evaluates to false regardless of the type

 ####  and_
 ```
 template< template< typename > class... predicates > struct and_;
 ```
-Holds the type of a predicate that applies ```logical and``` to the results of the specified predicates.
+Contains a predicate that applies ```logical and``` to the results of the specified predicates.

 ####  or_
 ```
 template< template< typename > class... predicates > struct or_;
 ```
-Holds the type of a predicate that applies ```logical or``` to the results of the specified predicates.
+Contains a predicate that applies ```logical or``` to the results of the specified predicates.

 ####  not_
 ```
 template<template<typename> class predicate>
 struct not_
 ```
-Holds the type of a predicate that applies ```logical not``` to the result of the predicate.
+Contains a predicate that applies ```logical not``` to the result of the predicate.

 ####  of::fits_any/of::fits_none
 ```